 Default 2: 20 Minutes of Zone 2 Movement

-Zone 2 means you can hold a conversation but it is not comfortable.
+Zone 2 means conversation is possible but not comfortable.
 A brisk walk, a slow jog, a bike ride.
 Twenty minutes per day, five days this week.
 Not a workout program — a baseline.

-Stack it on something you already do: after your morning coffee, before lunch, after dinner.
+Stack it on something already happening: after morning coffee, before lunch, after dinner.
 The trigger matters more than the timing.

 Default 3: One Food Swap

-Pick the single most frequent processed food in your audit — the thing you ate most that you know is not serving you — and replace it with something whole this week.
+Pick the single most frequent processed food from the audit — the thing eaten most that is clearly not serving — and replace it with something whole this week.
 One swap.
 Not a diet, not a cleanse.
 One swap, every time that item would normally appear.

 Week 3: Wealth Foundations